MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-gallery.md

     For more information about the functions in this formula, see the [formula reference](formula-reference.md).

-1. Double-click the search box, and then type part or all of a product name.
+1. Double-click the search box, and then type part or all of a product name in it.

     Only those items that meet the filter criterion appear.